 Sno-Isle Technical Skills Center is a career and technical education program offering technical training for high school students for post-high school education, training and employment.
 Students are transported from their home high school and spend half a day at Sno-Isle and half a day at their home high school.
-Sno-Isle Technical class credit appears as elective credits on the student's transcript.
+Sno-Isle Technical class credit appears as CTE credits on the student's transcript and may be eligible for course equivalencies in other subject areas.
 For more information, contact Sno-Isle Technical Skills Center at 425-348-2220 or visit their website at www.snoisletech.com.